mde/ejs/README.md

 (SnowDogs controller, index action)

 GET */snow_dogs/add[.extension]
-(SnowDogs controller, add action, for any new-resource template&mdash;"new" is not usable as a JavaScript action name)
+(SnowDogs controller, add action, for any new resource template; "new" is not usable as a JavaScript action name)

 POST */snow_dogs[.extension]
 (SnowDogs controller, create action)